 You can choose how you want the posts to be arranged.
 You can encourage clicks with featured posts.
 It's easy to add photos and there's a library of photos and a basic photo editing tool as well.
 Right on the post you can click the settings and change your SEO preferences.

 5. Speaking of SEO!

-A couple months ago I didn't even know what SEO was.
+A couple of months ago I didn't even know what SEO was.
 (Ah, the innocence.)
 Wix has a really nice walk through to make sure your site is optimized to be found on search engines.
-It leads you through keywords, alt text, descriptions and so on.
-It's really satisfying to see all those little check marks.
+It leads you through keywords, alt text, descriptions, and so on.
+It's really satisfying to see all those little checkmarks.
 Perfect for a newbie like me.

-6. The Wix app add-ons are well made.
+6. The Wix app add-ons are (pretty) well made.

-There are a lot less add-on apps (plug ins) for Wix than Wordpress.
-BUT, they are all approved by Wix as far as I can tell, so they are good quality, and easy to install and integrate.
+There are a lot fewer add-on apps (plugins) for Wix than Wordpress.
+BUT, they are all approved by Wix as far as I can tell, so they are of good quality and easy to install and integrate.
 Instead of weeding through a hundred apps promising the world, you get one that works.
 They have customer support for any glitches on the apps.
 Warning though, some do cost additional monthly fees.

-I always leave my name and email on comments, that's kinda the norm now.
-But when I have to remember a password, this feels like commitment and work.
+I always leave my name and email on comments, that's kinda the norm nowadays.
+But when I have to create and remember a password, this feels like commitment and work.

-There is a request gathering votes on Wix right now to have an anonymous posting option.
-I hope they resolve this issue, because bloggers love comments!
+There is a request gathering votes on Wix right now to revamp the comments box.
+I hope they resolve this issue because bloggers love comments!
 Since leaving Blogger my comments have plummeted.
 It's really disheartening.

 2. You get only three Shout Outs a month with the basic plan.

 Shout Outs are a jazzy name for an email campaign.
-As a blogger, I like to send out a weekly newsletter.
-Blogger didn't have a built in option for newsletters, so I was really pumped about this one.
+As a blogger, I wanted to send out a weekly newsletter.
+Blogger didn't have a built-in option for newsletters, so I was really pumped about this one.
 You only get three a month which is a bit weird (frustrating really!)
 You can work around this annoyance by out-sourcing to Mailchimp or Mailerlite, or send newsletters less frequently.
 I do have my blog set so that when I publish a new post, my subscribers get an email notification and there doesn't seem to be a limit on those.
 All in all, this one is only minor annoyance now.

 I'm not sure if this really qualifies as a con, but I did find it weird.
 When I couldn't get my Pinterest URL to accept I tried to Google possible solutions and got . . . nothing.
 The Wix help center is like their apps.
 Streamlined so you're not bogged down with thousands of forums and badly answered questions, but if you don't see the answer to your problem, you're going to have to wait for someone to reply to your email.
 It took me about three or four days to fix my Pinterest button.
 The personal help was awesome, but it did feel slow not to be able to Google a solution.

 So, the big question - would I recommend Wix?